 Authors Jim Draeger and Mark Speltz recently set out to find Wisconsin’s most historically and architecturally unique bars, taverns and breweries in the state.
 The book “Bottoms Up: A Toast to Wisconsin’s Historic Bars and Breweries” published by the Wisconsin Historical Society Press is what grew out of their six month journey criss-crossing the state.
 Not only do they share 70 places across the state in beautiful detail in the book, they’ve created the Bottoms Up Map to help you discover these hidden gems on your own.

-To get your journey started, here are 10 of their favorites:
+Get your journey started with some of their favorites:

 For some taverns, the journey itself is a reward.
 Madeline Island is a car ferry ride from Bayfield.
 Once there, disembark the ferry boat and walk up the hill where you will be greeted by Tom’s Burned Down Café a carnival of a bar—open air, under a circus tent, just exploding with fun and irreverence.